objectlab/ObjectlabPartyVisualization/README.md

 For our party game app we implemented two visualizations to give players a way to show off their game play performance and make party guest aware of the game and hopefully entice them to participate.

+#### 1. 'At The Bar' Visualization

+Screen visualizations displaying people who are currently in the bar area

+#### 2. 'Leaderboard' Visualization

+Leaderboard summary

 ### D3.js

 When it comes to HTML based visualizations the choice is easy.
 If you have not heard about D3.js, it is a JavaScript library for manipulating documents based on data using HTML, SVG and CSS.
 For more information check out [D3.js](http://www.d3js.org)

 More detail on each visualization: